 For example, say: "five five five one two one two."
-See "How to say numbers" earlier in this section for more information.
+See "How to say numbers" (P.4-94) for more information.

 To transfer a phone number stored in the cellular phone's memory:

 Say: "Transfer entry."
 The system acknowledges the command and asks you to initiate the transfer from the phone handset.
 The new contact phone number will be transferred from the cellular phone via the Bluetooth® communication link.